A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Method and results

 Estimating the effective volume of each source relies on our SL model of the field.
 As described in \citep{atek_extreme_2018}, the effective volume is estimated as the integral of the co-moving volume that comes from the cosmology to which we apply completeness and magnification.
 It corresponds to the source plane volume in which we effectively observe a galaxy of observed magnitude $m$.
 Typically, a faint source can only be detected in highly magnified regions, which reduces the effective volume for these sources.
-The effective volume can be analytically computed and is defined as:
+The effective volume can be analytically computed and is defined as

 where $\text{V}_\text{eff}$ is the effective volume, $\text{V}_\text{com}$ is the co-moving cosmological volume, $C(z, m, \mu)$ the detection completeness for sources at redshift $z$, with apparent magnitude $m$ and magnification $\mu$, and $d\Omega(\mu, z)$ is the surface element that depends on magnification and redshift \citep{atek_extreme_2018}.
-Note that volume uncertainties are obtained by propagating the magnification-dependent systematic error in the cumulated source plane area, the error on the completeness described in section \eqref{sec:compl}, and the variation of the effective volume in the \muv~bin.
+The volume uncertainties are obtained by propagating the magnification-dependent systematic error in the cumulated source plane area, the error on the completeness described in Sect. \ref{sec:compl}, and the variation of the effective volume in the \muv~bin.
 In this work, we extracted the completeness out of the integral by considering discrete bins of completeness and volumes instead of continuous functions.
-Note that we refer to $V$ as the average volume and $C$ as the average completeness over a given \muv~bin.
+We refer to $V$ as the average volume and to $C$ as the average completeness over a given \muv~bin.

-Fig.~\ref{fig:veff} shows the evolution of the effective volume with respect to the galaxy UV magnitude M$_\text{UV}$.
-We observe that for brighter sources ($\text{M}_\text{UV} < -17$), we reach a plateau, corresponding to sources that should be detected in the entire image regardless of magnification, however, for fainter sources ($\text{M}_\text{UV} > -17$), magnification becomes important for the detection, which then quickly reduces the surveyed effective volume. \\
+Figure~\ref{fig:veff} shows the evolution of the effective volume with respect to the galaxy UV magnitude M$_\text{UV}$.
+For brighter sources ($\text{M}_\text{UV} < -17$), a plateau is reached that corresponds to sources that should be detected in the entire image regardless of magnification, but for fainter sources ($\text{M}_\text{UV} > -17$), the magnification becomes important for the detection, which then quickly reduces the surveyed effective volume. \\

 In summary, we integrated the source planes from the SL model for sources at different redshifts, with different apparent magnitudes and located in different magnification regions to obtain the effective volumes for each galaxy.